Certora/Documentation/docs/ref-manual/cvl/statements.md

 Undefined variables in CVL behave the same way as {ref}`rule parameters
 <rule-overview>`.

-When the Prover reports a conterexample that violates a rule, the values of the variables declared in the rule are displayed in the report.
+When the Prover reports a counterexample that violates a rule, the values of the variables declared in the rule are displayed in the report.
 Variables declared in CVL functions are not currently visible in the report.